ITI Career Options: Top Course, Scope, Job Opportunities

-Industrial training institutes (ITIs) were established to provide vocational training to students in India.
-These institutes are established under the Directorate General of Employment and Training, the Ministry of Skill and Development, and Entrepreneurship and Union Government.
-The main objective of these institutes is to develop a skilled workforce in India.
+Industrial training institutes (ITIs) were established with the goal of providing vocational education and skill-oriented training to students in India.
+These institutes function under the Directorate General of Employment and Training(DGET), the Ministry of Skill and Development and Entrepreneurship, Government of India.
+The main objective of these institutes is to develop a skilled workforce in India to meet the needs and demands of different industries.

 This Story also Contains

-After successful completion of an ITI course, Students are provided with the National Trade Certificate(NTC), which is recognized nationally.
+After successful completion of an ITI course, Students are provided with the National Trade Certificate(NTC), a nationally recognised credential that leads to numerous ITI career options in various sectors.

 Types of ITI Courses

-ITI courses are categorized into two broad categories:
+ITI courses are categorised into two major categories:

-These are technical courses focused on areas such as engineering, mathematics, science, and technology.
+These are technical courses focused on areas such as mechanical, electrical, civil engineering and computer hardware.

-These courses are non-technical and focus on soft skills, languages, and other sector-specific skills and knowledge.
+These courses are non-technical and focus on areas like soft skills, hospitality, fashion designing and language-specific skills and knowledge.

-All India Trade Test (AITT), conducted by the National Council of Vocational Training (NCVT), is a skill certification held twice a year.
-Over 25 Lakh students appear for this exam across 15 trades,
+All India Trade Test (AITT), conducted by the Directorate General of Training (DGT), is the final skill certification exam for ITI trainees.
+Held twice a year, the test evaluates the skills and competencies of students across various trades, including:

 • Electrician